OpenDSA/OpenDSA/RST/en/Blockchain/ProofOfStake.rst

 These remaining members vote to approve the newly proposed block.
 Once this phase is complete, the remaining members attest to a transaction from a previously created block within the chain.
-This process of adding a transaction to the previously created block is used to prevent fraudulent transactions from occurring.
-[I don't undertand this.
-How do you add a transaction to a previously created block?]
-One such fraudulent transaction is attempting to reverse a previously approved transaction in the blockchain.
-If a validator witnesses one or more other validators attempting to approve such fraudulent transactions in the block, it is their job to report it.
-[How would they notice?
-How would they report it?]

 From there, 32 new committees are chosen in slots of time called epoches to repeat the steps of proposing blocks and attesting to new transactions on the newly proposed block.
-[What timescale are we talking about?
-How long is an epoch?]
+There is no set timeframe for an epoch but on average, an epoch is around 12 minutes.
-After the epochs are added, the block has two remaining transaction bundle before all transactions in the block are final.
-[I don't understand this sentence, words might be missing.
-What is a bundle?]
+After the epochs are completed, the block has two remaining slots for transactions before all of the transactions in the block are considered final and cannot be reversed.
-They cannot be changed.
 This means that a block in the blockchain has room for 34 transaction bundles in their history.